Seddryck/Schemathief/docs/_docs/specify-parser-parameters.md

 ### Synonyms for parameter values

-To avoid conflicts with other parts of the command line, $TemplateNamePascalCase$ supports the following synonyms for parameter values:
+To avoid conflicts with other parts of the command line, Schemathief supports the following synonyms for parameter values:

 #### **delimiter**